Santa Fe–Southern Pacific merger: "Kodachrome" paint scheme

 The Santa Fe Southern Pacific Corporation was so confident the merger would be approved, the company began repainting their locomotives into a new unified paint scheme that would allow the future railroad to be called the SPSF Railway.
 Because the railroads were legally required to operate separately, the paint scheme included the letters SP or SF and an adjacent empty space where the other two letters could be added after the merger was approved.

 The locomotive livery was based on the Santa Fe's Yellowbonnet with a red stripe on the locomotive's nose; the remainder of the locomotive body was painted in Southern Pacific's scarlet red (from their Bloody Nose scheme) with a black roof and black extending down to the lower part of the locomotive's radiator grills.
 The number boards were red with white numbers.
 In large block letters within the red portion of the sides was either "SP" (for Southern Pacific-owned locomotives) or "SF" (for Santa Fe-owned locomotives).

 This paint scheme, combining yellow, red and black, has come to be called the Kodachrome paint scheme due to the colors' resemblance to those on the boxes that Kodak used to package its Kodachrome slide film (which was heavily used by railfans of the time).
 After the ICC's denial, railroad industry writers, employees of both railroads and railfans alike joked that SPSF really stood for "Shouldn't Paint So Fast".

 The lettering was positioned on the locomotive sides so that the other half of the lettering could be added after the merger became official.
 Two ATSF EMD SD45-2s (ATSF #7219 and #7221) were painted with the full SPSF lettering to show what the unified paint scheme would look like after the merger was complete.
 One Santa Fe caboose was also painted with "SPSF" in a similar situation.

 At the time of merger denial, approximately 306 ATSF locomotives, four ATSF cabooses, 10 ATSF slugs, 96 SP locomotives, and one SP caboose had been painted in this fashion.
 The two railroads made an effort to repaint locomotives in their standard paint schemes after the merger was denied.
 Santa Fe repainted all Kodachromes still on roster by 1990, while Southern Pacific's less numerous Kodachromes were repainted much more slowly; some remained active on the Union Pacific after the SP buyout.

-One EMD GP9 locomotive in the Kodachrome livery (ex-SP 2873) was preserved by the Western Pacific Railroad Museum in Portola, California.
+SP #2873, an EMD GP9R in the Kodachrome scheme is preserved and operational the Western Pacific Railroad Museum in Portola, California.
+Trona Railway #2003, an EMD SD40R (ex.
+SP SD40R #7357, SD40 #8421), is still active on the TRC roster in its Kodachrome scheme as of May 2025, albeit faded.
+Former ATSF EMD F45 #5989 was used as a test bed by MotivePower Inc. until 2021, when it was acquired by Dieselmotive Company.
+The locomotive is set to be restored to its Kodachrome scheme with hopes that it will be eventually sent to a museum.